Brilliant Belgium rip into Costa Rica

 His teammates later dispelled any fears of lasting damage to the diminutive Chelsea forward.

 "I'm not too worried about Eden, he's a tough guy.
-He gets kicked all the time, bur soon gets over it," said Lukaku after the game.
+He gets kicked all the time, but soon gets over it," said Lukaku after the game.

 Coach Roberto Martinez's multi-talented Red Devils were just too much for Costa Rica, who opened brightly and even took the lead through Brian Ruiz with a slick finish after some early pressure from the visitors.